ringcentral/ringcentral-api-docs/docs/notifications/push-notifications/quick-start.md

-no_breadcrumb:true
 style: quick-start

-# PubNub Notifications JavaScript Quick Start
+# PubNub notifications Quick Start

+{! mdx_includes/pubnub-deprecation.md !}

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.